wanghaisheng/responsive-landing-page-starter/content/blog/en/testing-external-apis-in-ruby-with-webmock-and-vcr.md

 Secondly, since our test relies on an HTTP request being sent over the network and being processed by an external dependency, we can't be certain on the fact that a valid response will be received, or indeed any response at all.
 There could be network issues, temporary outages, or other external factors beyond our control, which mean that we might not receive the expected response *every time* we run our test.

-There's plenty of discussion on the topic of best practices for writing automated testing, and on what different types of tests should and shouldn't do.
+There's plenty of discussion on the topic of best practices for writing automated testing, and what different types of tests should and shouldn't do.
 Some generally agreed principles though, particularly when working with unit tests and small integration tests, is that we should try to make our tests **fast** and **deterministic**.

 The further down the 'testing pyramid' we go, the more tests we have, and the more often we run them.
 Fast tests are therefore important at this level.
 Additionally, when using tests as part of the development process or for early feedback, it's important that our tests be deterministic; in other words, we want to be sure that, when provided with a specific input, the test should produce a pre-determined output.